odan/odan.github.io/_posts/2020-04-11-slim4-sending-emails.md

 ## Twig Integration

-To render Ttwig templates in emails just add the a new container definition for `BodyRendererInterface:class` in `config/container.php`
+To render Twig templates in emails just add the a new container definition for `BodyRendererInterface:class` in `config/container.php`

 ```php